mozilla/pontoon/docs/admin/deployment.rst

    Optional.
 Set your `Google Cloud AutoML Translation`_ model ID to use custom machine translation engine by Google.

+``INACTIVE_CONTRIBUTOR_PERIOD``
+   Optional.
+Number of months in which the contributor needs to log in in order not to receive the inactive account email.
+The default value is 6.

+``INACTIVE_TRANSLATOR_PERIOD``
+   Optional.
+Number of months in which the locale translator needs to submit or review at least one translation in order not to receive the inactive account email.
+   The default value is 2.

+``INACTIVE_MANAGER_PERIOD``
+   Optional.
+Number of months in which the locale manager needs to submit or review at least one translation in order not to receive the inactive account email.
+   The default value is 2.

 ``LOG_TO_FILE``
    Optional.
 Enables logging to a file (default: ``False``).
    This is useful for retaining log data for later analysis or troubleshooting.